Japanese fonts (Gothic) that can be used on both CentOS and Windows!

 The font files in the zip file have the extension "otf", but they can be used in the same way as ttf

-As mentioned earlier, this font was jointly developed by Google and Adobe.
-Therefore, it is released separately, with Noto Sans being the version released by Google and Source Han Sans being the version released by Adobe.
+As I mentioned earlier, this font was jointly developed by Google and Adobe.
+Therefore, there are separate releases; Noto Sans has a version released by Google, while Adobe has a version called Gen no Kaku Gothic (Source Han Sans).

-Source Han Sans apparently refers to the Japanese part of the font family "Source Han Sans," which includes Source Han Sans, but that's confusing.
+Gen no Kaku Gothic apparently refers to the Japanese portion of the "Source Han Sans" font family, which includes Gen no Kaku Gothic, but it's rather confusing.

 If you search, you will find many derivative fonts based on this font, but because the base font is so well-made, many of them seem to be quite playful